natcap/invest.users-guide/source/coastal_protection.rst

 **4. Do nothing.**  If you choose this option, we will not add any information to the bathymetric profile you entered.
 This option is useful when you just want to have us cut a cross-section for you, smooth a profile, have us compute fetch distances at your site, and/or obtain wind and wave information from WW3. ::

-     Table Names: File can be named anything, but no spaces in the name File type: *.xls or .xlsx (if user has MS Excel 2007 or newer)
-     Sample: InVEST\CoastalProtection\Input\ProfileGenerator_Input.xls

 Nearshore Waves and Erosion
 ---------------------------